franknoirot/franknoirot.github.io/_drafts/scrub-shapes.md

 layout: post
 title: Scrubbable Shapes
 categories: code
+excerpt: Let's explore how Bret Victor's work on mathematical UX applies to geometry generated with D3.js.
 ---

 I can't stop thinking about the mathematical UX work done by [Brett Victor](worrydream.com/#!/KillMath), and the even more in-depth response by [Michael Nielsen](http://mnielsen.github.io/notes/kill_math/kill_math.html).
 I'm particularly stuck on this bit from Nielsen under the section "Moving Theorems Into the User Interface":